 As of August 30, 2014

-Level 1 Level 2] Level 3 F air Value
+Level 1 Level 2 Level 3] Fair Value

 Assets:

 Cash equivalents \$ 47,552 \$ \$ \$ 47,552

 Pension plan assets 5,008 5,008

-Total \$ 47,552 \$ 5,008 \$ \$ 52,560
+Total assets at fair value \$ 47,552 \$ 5,008 \$ \$ 52,560

-As of Aug ıst 31, 1 2013

-Level 1 Level 2] Level 3 F air Value

-Assets:

-Cash equivalents \$ 33,325 \$ \$ \$ 33,325

-Pension plan assets 4,939 4,939

-Total 33,325 38.264

-The Company's cash equivalents listed above represents money market securities and are classified within Level 1 of the fair value hierarchy because they are valued using quoted market prices.
+The Company's cash equivalents listed above represent money market securities and are classified within Level 1 of the fair value hierarchy because they are valued using quoted market prices.
 The Company does not adjust the quoted market price for such financial instruments.

 The Company's pension plan assets listed above represent guaranteed deposit accounts that are maintained and operated by Prudential Retirement Insurance and Annuity Company ("PRIAC").
 All assets are merged with the general assets of PRIAC and are invested predominantly in privately placed securities and mortgages.
 At the beginning of each calendar year, PRIAC notifies the Company of the annual rates of interest which will be applied to the amounts held in the guaranteed deposit account during the next calendar year.
-In determining the interest rate to be applied, PRIAC considers the investment performance of the underlying assets of the prior year; however, regardless of the investment performance the Company is guaranteed a minimum rate of return.
-Refer to Note 6, "Employee Benefit Plans", of these Consolidated Financial Statements for further discussion regarding the Company's pension plan assets listed in the above table.
+In determining the interest rate to be applied, PRIAC considers the investment performance of the underlying assets of the prior year; however, regardless of the investment performance the Company is contractually guaranteed a minimum rate of return.